awslabs/aws-amplify-unicorntrivia-workshop/documentation/admin_panel_doc.md

            answer: [Int]
        }
        ```
-    1. Save the file you just edited using your text editor.
+    1. Save the file you just edited using your text editor, and close your editor.
+Otherwise, the Amplify CLI may appear to hang.
 1. Now run `amplify push` to create the backend resources.
     ![AmplifyPushAPI](../.images/AmplifyPushAPI.png)
         The models you defined above create the following on the backend: